Thomasedv/Grabber/README.md

 * Add general error handling when stuff goes wrong, especially read/write errors if there are some.
 * ~~Upload first release executable.
 (Built with PyInstaller)~~ Done!
 * Learn to do testing...
-* Add hide fram taskbar.
+* Add hide from taskbar.
 (So only a icon in bottom right corner, potentially pop-up when done downloading.)
 * Add custom profiles.